trisulnsm/dinodoc/trisuldocs/docs/ug/resources/fts.md

 Trisul only returns a maximum of 500 matches.
 If you want more,

-1. you simply have to narrow your search terms
+1. You simply have to narrow your search terms
-2. look for a smaller time interval
+2. Look for a smaller time interval

 ### Faceted Results